auto-d/shaperx/README.md

 **Theme**: Health, wellness and fitness

-## Design
+## Models & Design

 ### Naive Classifier

-1. Naive approach : B&w histograms?
+Naive approach :

+- Histogram baseline of training corpus
+- Chi-Square Distance measure for prediction

 ### Traditional ML Pipeline (support vector machine)

-The svm classifier:
+SVM classifier:

 - is able to load an image function to take in square images from 32x32 to 500x500 and flattens them into a 1-D array.